-The Fund may use derivatives with the aim of reducing risk or managing the Fund more efficiently.
 The Investment Manager applies sustainability criteria when selecting investments for the Fund.

 Companies are assessed against eight ESG criteria: (1) management quality; (2) balance sheet sustainability; (3) corporate governance; (4) regulatory risk management; (5) supply chain management; (6) customer management; (7) employee management; and (8) environmental management.
 The company will receive an overall score out of ten and is placed within one of the following categories based on this score:

-- 'Lagging' (score of 1 3): Companies that show poor corporate governance, unconvincing management, weak balance sheets, poor stakeholder relations, and fail to demonstrate an awareness of ESG issues they face; - 'Neutral' (score of 4 6): Companies that show adequate corporate governance, suitable management, reasonably robust balance sheets, have reasonable relationships with stakeholders and some awareness of ESG issues.
+- 'Lagging' (score of 1 3): Companies that show poor corporate governance, unconvincing management, weak balance sheets, poor stakeholder relations, and fail to demonstrate an awareness of ESG issues they face: - 'Neutral' (score of 4 6): Companies that show adequate corporate governance, suitable management, reasonably robust balance sheets, have reasonable relationships with stakeholders and some awareness of ESG issues.
 These companies do not exhibit ESG risks necessarily, but at the same time are not best in class companies with the potential to maintain market leading growth; - 'Best-in-class' (score of 7 10): Companies that have strong corporate governance, quality management, strong balance sheets, good relationships with stakeholders and a good awareness and management of ESG issues.
 These companies should be able to attract the best employees, to continue to lead the industry in terms of productivity, have strong supply chain links, acting as the 'supplier of choice' for customers, and are mindful of their environmental impact.